certsocietegenerale/fame/_posts/2017-03-19-introducing-fame.md

 <!--more-->

-FAME is a malware analysis pipeline, that will chain the execution of modules in order to perform end-to-end analysis.
+FAME is a malware analysis pipeline that will chain the execution of modules in order to perform end-to-end analysis.
 In the best case scenario, an analyst will submit a sample, wait for a few minutes, and FAME will be able to recognize the malware family, extract its configuration and identify how the malware is targeting your organization.

 ### Not a sandbox